 Bring your rental bike back to where you started or drop it off at any of its dozens of Bcycle locations.
 A one-day membership costs just $5; the first hour is free and you’re charged $1.50 for each additional 30 minutes.
 There’s even an app to make it all the easier.
 Of course you can also check with local bike shops.
 However, if you’re planning on consuming alcohol, perhaps Bcycle is a bad idea.

 These aren’t toys–they’re vehicles and misuse has caused one death and dozens of ER visits so consider yourself warned.
-There are hundreds of scooters around town available from Lime, Bird, Jump (by Uber) Bolt, Spin, and Lyft.
+There are hundreds of scooters around town available from Lime, Bird and Spin.
 You’ll find them all over downtown, Germantown, Midtown, East Nashville, SoBro and occasionally miles from downtown.

 Download the app, enter your credit card info, scan the code on the scooter and off you go.
 Rates are $1 to unlock and 15¢ a minute.